-Region 7 has one permanent box for individuals to drop off unwanted prescribed medicine: Robertson Co.
-Sheriff's Office, 113 W. Decherd St., Franklin, Texas 77856; 979-828-3299.
+Region 7 has two permanent box for individuals to drop off unwanted prescribed medicine: Robertson Co.
+Sheriff's Office and the Brazos Co.
+Sheriff's Office.
 Additionally, a recent single event for prescription drug collection was conducted in the region.
-At this event, members of the PRC collected over a ton of prescription pills across 3 different collection sites (Washington, Brazos, and Robertson counties).
 Also, through the efforts of CVS/pharmacy and The Partnership at Drugfree.org, another site for the collection of prescription drugs, MedReturn, was created.
 In region 7, the collection site is located at the following: San Marcos Police Department, 630 E. Hopkins, San Marcos, TX 78666.